polothy/blog/content/post/2018-10-09-makefile-dotfiles.md

 * The `unlink` target iterates over your dot files in your `$HOME` directory and _interactively_ deletes your dot files _only if_ that file is a symbolic link.

-So, perhaps I got a little verbose in my explination, but it ends up creating a pretty simple `Makefile` and the result is very safe.
+So, perhaps I got a little verbose in my explanation, but it ends up creating a pretty simple `Makefile` and the result is very safe.
 You can re-run `make link` as you add new files to `dotfiles/home`.
 You can run `make unlink` anytime and it asks you for confirmation before unlinking anything.
 And on top of that,